 How to become a Counselor in Alabama

 Below are basic guidelines for those wishing to earn their counseling certification in Alabama.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Alabama counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3000 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Alabama counseling licensure process.
 However, it is wise to contact the Alabama Board of Examiners in Counseling at (205) 458-8716 to make sure you are on the right track.

-You're in the right place.
-This is a great time to start mapping out your future career.
-Most people wait until they are in the process of completing their bachelor's degree before seriously considering their career options.
+You’re in the right place to start mapping out your future career.
+Most people wait until they are in the process of completing their bachelor’s degree before seriously considering their career options.

-Now begin learning when and where you can become involved with organizations offering counseling related work environments.
 One way you can acquire experience in order to learn whether a career in counseling is right for you is by volunteering.
-The following are a couple links to volunteer organizations in Alabama.
+Look into local, accessible organizations with counseling-related work environments.
+The following are a couple links to volunteer organizations in Alabama:

 Step One: